foliageh/itmo-web-lab2/README.md

 # Lab work #2
 **Implementation of web application from [lab work #1](https://github.com/foliageh/itmo-web-lab1) using Java, Servlets and JSP.**
-Java, Servlets, JSP, WildFly, JavaScript.
+Java, Servlets, JSP, JavaScript, WildFly, MVC.

 > [How to deploy on Helios?](#get-started)